MOSCOW BLOG: Symbolic sanctions

 Of course, Russia has said many times that anyone that tries to impose the caps on it will simply get cut off.

-We have written a lot about the consequences of Russia refusing to export oil and gas to Western customers that tried to use the caps – in short: a worsening of the energy crisis – but today I wanted to look at why these sanctions are non-sanctions.
+We have written a lot about the consequences of Russia refusing to export oil and gas to Western customers that tried to use the caps – in short, a worsening of the energy crisis – but today I wanted to look at why these sanctions are non-sanctions.
 Why is the EC imposing sanctions that will make no difference in the near term?
-The key questions to ask is: who ultimately pays the cost of the sanctions?
-Firstly we should note that the two cap sanctions were supposed to hobble the Kremlin and slash its revenue.
+The key question to ask is: who ultimately pays the cost of the sanctions?
+First of all we should note that the two cap sanctions were supposed to hobble the Kremlin and slash its revenue.
 That clearly is not going to happen.
 The Kremlin’s revenue will be totally unaffected by the gas cap, and probably will only be marginally hit by the oil sanctions – if Russia plays along, which it won’t.

-Some people, like Professor Sergei Guriev of Science Po and Robin Brooks of Institute of International Finance (IIF), have called for an extreme oil price cap of say $30 per barrel that would crater the Russian budget and almost certainly cause a financial crisis pretty quickly (again, assuming there is no oil export leakage, of which, as we have reported, there is a lot).
+Some people like Professor Sergei Guriev of Science Po and Robin Brooks of Institute of International Finance (IIF) have called for an extreme oil price cap of say $30 per barrel that would crater the Russian budget and almost certainly cause a financial crisis pretty quickly (again, assuming there is no oil export leakage, of which, as we have reported, there is a lot).

-The reason the EC has flinched is pretty obvious: there is no way to replace the 60bcm of gas Russia sent this year – half the normal levels – so the EC cannot run the risk of cutting off Russian gas deliveries for at least two years, when massive investment into alternative energy supplies, like renewables, could make that possible.
+The reason the EC has flinched is pretty obvious: there is no way to replace the 60bn cubic metres of gas Russia sent this year – half the normal levels – so the EC cannot run the risk of cutting off Russian gas deliveries for at least two years, when massive investment into alternative energy supplies such as renewables could make that possible.

 Oil is a little easier, hence the slightly more realistic price cap, as it is possible to import oil from places like the Middle East, but that too is going to be tough.
-It’s not for nothing that OPEC+ reportedly said it has reversed a decision earlier this month to cut production by 2mn barrels a day (the amount Russia sends to Europe) and will increase production by 500,000 barrels instead, that will go some way to mitigating the missing Russian oil.
-It seems OPEC+ fully anticipate Russia carrying out its threat to cut off anyone that tries to impose a cap and is getting ready to boost its output.
-Tellingly the OPEC+ decision on the production increase is due to be made at its next meeting on December 4 – the day before the EC oil embargo comes into force – when all the details of the oil price cap should be known.
+It’s not for nothing that OPEC+ reportedly said it has reversed a decision earlier this month to cut production by 2mn barrels per day (bpd) (the amount Russia sends to Europe) and will increase production by 500,000 bpd instead, that will go some way to mitigating the missing Russian oil.
+It seems OPEC+ has fully anticipated Russia carrying out its threat to cut off anyone that tries to impose a cap and is getting ready to boost its output.
+Tellingly, the OPEC+ decision on the production increase is due to be made at its next meeting on December 4 – the day before the EC oil embargo comes into force – when all the details of the oil price cap should be known.

 It all looks a little ridiculous, but the politics of it are clear: the West has to be seen to be doing something and it has made so much noise about hitting Russia’s oil and gas exports that the cap mechanism is really the only option.

 The point is that actually just banning Russia’s oil and gas exports, which is what should happen, is not an option.
-Well, it is, but then instead of cratering Russia’s economy, the EU would crater its own economy.
-And thanks to the oil export leakage – as part of the negotiations on the ninth package of sanctions, Greek shipping has again just been given new exemptions – Russia’s economy will fare much better than the EU’s for the short- to medium-term.
+Well it is, but then instead of cratering Russia’s economy, the EU would crater its own economy.
+And thanks to the oil export leakage – as part of the negotiations on the ninth package of sanctions, Greek shipping has again just been given new exemptions – Russia’s economy will fare much better than the EU’s for the short to medium term.
 Russia has already put its economy on a war footing.
 The EU has not.

 The obvious takeout is that the West has over-estimated its ability to hurt Russia.
 It is simply too big, too deeply integrated in the global economy, and commands too much market power in many essential inputs.
-The US is in a much stronger position as it is largely self-sufficient in many things, including food, metal, energy and chemicals, but the EU is not.
+The US is in a much stronger position, as it is largely self-sufficient in many things, including food, metal, energy and chemicals, but the EU is not.
 The EU imports too many key raw materials and too much energy from Russia to be able to cut itself off overnight.

 All of this is fairly obvious to the sober observer, but the difficulties surrounding the sanctions run deeper than that.